ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 #### Stubbing to invoke another function in place of the real

-This test stubs the behavior of the `intAdd` function to substitute with a user-defined mock function.
+This test stubs the behavior of the `intAdd` function to substitute it with a user-defined mock function.

 ```ballerina
 import ballerina/test;